OpenAsset Alternative

 Staff data as the foundation

-RFPM treats staff qualifications as structured data — education, certifications, project history, specializations — not as documents.
-That means when a person earns a new certification or finishes a project, you update it once and every future resume reflects the change.
-OpenAsset doesn't track staff qualifications at all, which means your resume data still lives in Word files on a shared drive.
+RFPM treats staff qualifications as structured data — education, certifications, project history, specializations.
+When a person earns a new certification or finishes a project, you update it once and every future resume, SF330 Section E, and project sheet reflects the change.
+OpenAsset's DAM stores files and metadata, not a structured database of people — which is why resume data on OpenAsset workflows typically still lives in Word files on a shared drive.

 Better together than either alone